replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 Using the files there and the troubleshoot docs, add a collector + analyzer to check for the existence of /etc/lab1-e2/secretkey.txt and fail with a helpful error message if it's not there.

-Make changes to your yaml, then run `make release` from the `lab1-e2-adding-analyzers` directory to create a new release.
+Make changes to your YAML, then run `make release` from the `lab1-e2-adding-analyzers` directory to create a new release.
 Test your changes by navigating to your KOTS UI's Version History tab, checking for updates, deploying the new version, collecting another support bundle, and reviewing the analyzers.